VicD2riA/Project_OX_Embedded-CPE-312/README.md

   -Apply knowledge from at least 3 labs

 Files in Github must exist
-- Plan, Presentation, Code, Demo vidio
+- Plan, Presentation, Code, Demo video

 Extra point
 - Use at least one component, which has not been taught in class